Skip to Content

 Greater Distance

-The wake created by boats helps dolphins move quickly through the water with little effort.
-Dolphins can ride in imprints produced by boats covering further distances without putting in more energy.
+The wake created by boats helps dolphins move swiftly through the water with minimal effort.
+Dolphins can ride in the boat’s wake, covering longer distances without expending extra energy.

-When the wake created by a particular ship is high, they gain plenty of power to use while traveling from one location to the next.
+When the wake created by a particular ship is high, dolphins can coast along behind a boat quickly and easily, moving them from one location to the next.

 How do dolphins swim?
 Find out here.

-Dolphins typically live and travel in groups ranging from 2-40 dolphins.
-Scientists have discovered pods as large as several hundred members.
+Dolphins typically live and travel in groups ranging from 2 to 40 dolphins.
+Pods as large as several hundred members have also been seen.
 These groups are commonly regarded as herds, schools, or superpods.

-In some cases, these large groups have been known to include more than one species interacting well.
-The species that usually interact in this multi-species group are spinner and spotted dolphins.
+In some cases, these large groups have been known to include more than one species interacting.
+The species that usually interact in this multi-species group are Spinner dolphins and Spotted dolphins.

-By working together, these large pods can often be seen next to a boat, showing off their skills to the other species.
-Both species will try to outshine the other, showing their complete jumps, flips, and tricks.
+These large pods can often be seen next to a boat, showing off their skills to other species.
+Both species will try to outdo the other, showing their jumps, flips, and tricks.

-The grouping works exceptionally well for these two species mainly because their feeding habits are different, making it possible for them to travel together without competing for food.
+The grouping works exceptionally well for Spinner dolphins and Spotted dolphins because their feeding habits are different, making it possible for them to travel together without having to compete for food.

 Fun